eudoxia0/eudoxia0.github.io/article/_posts/2023-07-08-test-against-reality.md

 memory or whatever.

-It doesn't have to be a complete, or particularly sophisticated implementation: a sub-1000 file Python script often works.
+It doesn't have to be a complete, or particularly sophisticated implementation: a sub-1000 line Python script often works.
 It's then easier to ensure the fake server is correct, than to check the correctness of a thousand ad-hoc mocks smeared across the codebase.